ollij93/cfgclasses/docs/source/design.rst

 2. Design Overview
 ------------------
+This sections describes the high-level flow of the ``cfgclasses`` module.
+The subsections then go on to describe each step in the flow in greater detail including descriptions of the key classes and methods involved.

+2.1 High-level flow
+'''''''''''''''''''

 The high-level design of ``cfgclasses`` is as follows:
  * A programmer defines their tools configuration in a class inheriting from ``cfgclasses.ConfigClass`` and using the ``dataclasses.dataclass`` decorator
  * The ``ConfigClass`` class contains a ``parse_args()`` method that performs the following major steps: